ocean eco watch

 Key desired features and content

-1. Flat map view: Option for a simplified flat map for better functionality.
+1. Flat map view: Option to toggle between a globe view and a simplified flat map

 2. Success stories and actionable insights: Highlight how actions are being taken and suggest how users can contribute.